 29A.
 Party may admit claim

-(1) If in a response a party admits liability for the whole of the claim and agrees to pay the amount claimed, a Registrar may give judgment against the party in accordance with that admission.
+(1) If in a response a party admits liability for the whole of the claim and agrees to pay the amount claimed, a registrar may give judgment against the party in accordance with that admission.

-(2) When the Registrar gives judgment under this rule the Registrar may also make an order for costs.
+(2) When the registrar gives judgment under this rule the registrar may also make an order for costs.

 [Rule 29A inserted in Gazette 3 Jun 2008 p.
 2126.]